EdwinVW/dapr-workshop/README.md

 If you're doing the DIY approach, make sure you use the ports specified in the table above.

+> If you're on Windows with Hyper-V enabled, you might run into an issue that you're not able to use one (or more) of these ports.
+This could have something to do with port reservations by Hyper-V. See [this article](https://hungyi.net/posts/wsl2-reserved-ports/) for more information on the root-cause and a possible solution for this issue.

 The ports can be specified on the command-line when starting a service with the Dapr CLI.
 The following command-line flags can be used:

 - `--app-port`